Maternity Critical Care NU6167

 €1000 See Fees and Costs for full details.

-Registered Midwives or Registered General Nurses.
+Registered Midwives or Registered General Nurses with the NMBI.
 See Requirements section below for more details on entry requirements.
 See Requirements for full details.

 Cork University Maternity Hospital

 7th October 2020

 This is a module for midwives providing care to women with complex or high risk pregnancies, it is designed to advance midwives’ knowledge and skills in maternity critical care or to practice within a Maternity Critical Care setting.
 Undertaking this module will prepares midwives to critically explore the management of the critically ill childbearing woman in order to develop and expand their role within maternity or critical care environment.

 Introduction to maternity critical care; pregnancy complications requiring critical care: Respiratory, Cardiovascular, Renal, Neurological.
 Assessment and management of fluids and electrolytes; co-morbidities, associated pharmacology; principles of monitoring;; use of the biomedical technology,

 On successful completion of this module, students should be able to: